miriamcsn/chessGame/README.md

 # chessGame
-This is a chess game written in Java that I made as part of a Udemy course.
+This is a chess game written in Java that I made as part of an Udemy course.